 21 Praise the LORD, all his heavenly hosts,

 you his servants who do his will.

 22 Praise the LORD, all his works everywhere

 in his dominion.
 Praise the LORD, O my soul.

-WINDOW #6 - GOD IS STILL ON THE THRONE - WORKING BEHIND THE SCENES I move from my own personal worship to remembering that all of creation worships God.
+WINDOW #6 - GOD IS STILL ON THE THRONE - WORKING BEHIND THE SCENES - podcast I move from my own personal worship to remembering that all of creation worships God.
 At this moment angels stand before the throne and are sent on errands by the King of Kings.
 I meditate on God’s glory, majesty, and sovereignty.
 One day His glory will be fully revealed.
 God will not be mocked and Evil will not have the last word, for in the end love wins, because God wins.
 He will complete the good work he began in me.
 I end by committing myself and my day to his keeping.

 You can listen to a podcasts on Psalm 103 here